 There is more to Liverpool than a couple of football clubs and pop bands.
 In the harbour area it is easy to notice the Liverpool’s legacy as a major port in the cross-Atlantic slave trade.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: United Kingdom of Great Britain and Northern Ireland
+- Country: United Kingdom of Great Britain and Northern Ireland

-Date of Inscription: 2004
+- Date of Inscription: 2004

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 1150:

 “Six areas in the historic centre and docklands of the maritime mercantile City of Liverpool bear witness to the development of one of the world’s major trading centres in the 18th and 19th centuries.
 Liverpool played an important role in the growth of the British Empire and became the major port for the mass movement of people, e.g. slaves and emigrants from northern Europe to America.
 Liverpool was a pioneer in the development of modern dock technology, transport systems and port management.
 The listed sites feature a great number of significant commercial, civic and public buildings, including St George’s Plateau.”

 Liverpool was in 2021 removed from the list after an argument between the Committee and local authorities.
 Prior to that Liverpool had been featured on UNESCO’s “in danger” list for almost a decade.
 By 2021 UNESCO decided that years of urban development had led to an “irreversible loss” to the historical value of its Victorian docks.
 Sandalsand will keep this article live for historical reasons.